- Answer a few questions about your business:

 Use Location services in your app only when it is directly relevant to the features and services provided by the app.
 Location-based APIs shouldn't be used to provide emergency services or autonomous control over vehicles, aircraft, and other devices, except for small devices such as lightweight drones and toys, or remote control car alarm systems, etc. Ensure that you notify and obtain consent before collecting, transmitting, or using location data.
 If your app uses location services, be sure to explain the purpose in your app; refer to the Human Interface Guidelines for best practices on doing so.

-If your app is an e-commerce app it will likely also collect billing and shipping information.
+If your app is an ecommerce app it will likely also collect billing and shipping information.
 Alternatively, a third party processor may do this on your behalf.

-For example, the EU's General Data Protection Regulation (GDPR) and the California Online Privacy Protection Act (CalOPPA) both state that Privacy Policies are a legal requirement for companies that collect personal data.
+The EU's General Data Protection Regulation (GDPR) and the California Online Privacy Protection Act (CalOPPA) both state that Privacy Policies are a legal requirement for companies that collect personal data.

 It's important to note that the GDPR will apply to you if your app is accessible to people located in the EU.
 Equally, CalOPPA will apply if your app is accessible to residents of California.